 If the amber hard-disk status light for a drive is lit continuously, that individual drive is faulty and needs to be replaced.
 If the green hard-disk activity light is flashing, the drive is being accessed.

-Because your server has a RAID controller installed, you must configure your disk arrays after installing hard disk drives.
-Refer to the ServeRAID topic provided on this CD for information.
+Note: If you have installed a RAID controller, you might need to reconfigure your disk arrays after installing hard disk drives.
+Refer to the documentation provided with the adapter.

 Installing a 5.25-inch removable-media drive